LINKS & HOT MUSIC SITES

 WARNING!! - ATTENTION STUDENTS!!!!!!

 Yes, you may use Internet sites for your bios or research on an enrichment project, but use the web pages just like you would a book - you may not copy the information word for word or (worse yet!) just print out the web page!!
 Take the ideas and information from the page and put it into your own words.
 Don't forget the bibliographic entry!
 Write down the URL (address) of the site (that is the "http:_______" at the top of the browser page) and be sure to include it along with the name of the site and (if you can find it) the author of the site and the date it was created.
-Click here to see how to correctly write a bibliography.

 (go back to instrument index) (go back to bio index)